LWV "Positions" on Issues

 Electoral Systems and Transfer of Federal Public Land.
 One longstanding LWV position, abolition of the electoral college by Constitutional amendment, was upgraded to an action focus of the Making Democracy Work® campaign.

-Positions on County and Regional Issues:
+Positions on Santa Clara County Issues:

 The five Leagues in Santa Clara County have developed a set of positions on many subjects over the years using a study and consensus process.
 These positions may be used by the Leagues of Women Voters of Santa Clara County with authorization of the LWV County Council to take stands on issues before Santa Clara County governmental organizations or on ballot measures.